Nature School Project: Bird Feeders and Squirrel Feeders

 Tie a length of string or yarn around the top few kernels and knot it well.

-When the pinecone is covered find a branch in a near by tree and hang it up.
+With the pine cone covered find a branch in a near by tree and hang it up.
+Easy!

 Note: it make take a few days to a week for birds to find your feeder if you haven't previously had a birdfeeder in your yard.